Why is balsamic vinegar good for you?

 But let’s talk about cooking – the more common use of vinegar than treating diseases.
 In particular, a combination of vinegar and starch has been used by people around the world.
 In Japan, for example, vinegar with a high glycemic index (GI) is used in sushi, and the Italians have a long history of dipping bread in balsamic vinegar.

-In fact, dipping bread in vinegar not only reduces blood sugar and prevents insulin fluctuation, but also helps you feel more satiated after eating.
-If you only eat 3 slices of bread without vinegar, you will feel hungry in less than 2 hours like you haven’t eaten anything.
-But if you eat 3 slices of bread with vinegar, you will feel twice as full as you normally would.
-Even after 2 hours, you will still feel like you’ve just eaten 3 slices of bread.
+Vinegar reduces blood sugar, prevents insulin fluctuation, and helps you feel more satiated after eating.
+If you eat 3 slices of bread, you will feel hungry in less than two hours like you haven’t eaten anything.
+But if you dip 3 slices of bread in vinegar and eat them, you will feel twice as full as you normally would.
+Even after two hours, you will still feel like you’ve just eaten 3 slices of bread.

 There’s something called the acetic acid in balsamic vinegar.
 It not only slows down the absorption of glucose from the pasta but also helps to control hunger.
 Adding 2 tablespoons of balsamic vinegar to your pasta can reduce blood sugar fluctuations after a meal by about 20%.